-Until then I “settled” (ha ha) for Ricki’s Cashew Chocolate Chip Cookies.
+Like Ricki’s Cashew Chocolate Chip Cookies.
 Oh, baby!
 How about an amazing chocolate chip cookie that’s gluten free, grain free, dairy free, refined sugar free (no sugar buzz!), full of nutrition, and has a lovely texture?
 This cookie—that’s featured both on Ricki’s blog and in her cookbook, Sweet Freedom—is a winner.
 It’s addicting.
 Chewy and flavorful with those rich chocolate bits showing up at the beginning or end of a bite.
 I’m glad the recipe only makes a small number of cookies.
 (Ricki says she gets 8 cookies when she makes this recipe; I got 12 out of my batch.)

 Also, as Ricki likes to point out, Sweet Freedom is one of only three cookbooks recommended on Ellen DeGeneres’ website!
 Now don’t think Ricki is being arrogant.
 She simply has a fondness for Ellen and still wants to appear on Ellen’s show.
 I say “still” because Ricki even launched a campaign several months back to be on Ellen’s show.
 You can watch the video she sent into Ellen here.
 It’s hysterical and lets you know how clever and funny Ricki truly is.

 Take a look at the cookies above.
 Can you see the decadence?
-The main ingredients are cashew butter (I easily made my own in just a few minutes), coconut butter, tahini (I used peanut butter), flax seed, maple syrup, and chocolate chips (I used Scharffen Berger).
-These cookies come together so quickly and won’t disappoint at all.
-By the way, the cookies are not burned; the ingredients just produce darker edges when baked.
+The main ingredients are cashew butter (I easily made my own in just a few minutes), coconut butter, tahini (I used peanut butter), flaxseed meal, maple syrup, and chocolate chips (I used Scharffen Berger).
+These cookies come together so quickly and don’t disappoint.
+At all.
+By the way, the cookies are not burned as they may appear; the ingredients just produce darker edges when baked.